 COMPARING PRODUCTS ONLINE gives students tips to help them avoid spending more than they have to or responding to posted offers by scammers.
 It includes a Shopping Online Infographic.

 COMPETITION COUNTS: HOW CONSUMERS WIN WHEN BUSINESSES COMPETE explains that competition in America is about price, selection, and service and teaches students how they benefit through businesses keeping prices low and the quality and choice of goods and services high.

-CONSUMER.GOV - WHAT TO KNOW AND DO provides financial literacy help for educators and students.
-Offers plain and simple approach to: Managing Your Money; Credit, Loans and Debt; and Scams and Identity Theft.
+CONSUMER.GOV - WHAT TO KNOW AND DO is designed to provide financial literacy help for educators and students.
+Topics include Managing Your Money; Credit, Loans and Debt; and Scams and Identity Theft.
 It also includes a Toolbox with lesson plans, worksheets, presentations, videos, and resources to help immigrant communities.